Rainbow Riots Album

 Upon its release, the album ”Rainbow Riots” was championed by some of the world’s leading media outlets:

 “Uplifting, defiant, uptempo… The ultimate protest…this is advocacy”

 BBC Cultural Frontline

-“The Rainbow Riots group is taking in intolerant anger and unleashing positivity back – creating something life-affirming for the people who need it most….The vibrancy of the LGBTQ spirit echoes in the beats and melodies, through pop, electro, afrobeats, dancehall and gospel creations.
+“The Rainbow Riots group is taking in intolerant anger and unleashing positivity back – creating something life-affirming for the people who need it most….The vibrancy of the LGBT spirit echoes in the beats and melodies, through pop, electro, afrobeats, dancehall and gospel creations.
 Even though the collective spans continents, the message is a unified one – a message of hope.”

 ”Rainbow Riots is foremost a piece of activist art… A step towards freedom, the most invaluable and enduring feature of the album is its ability to give courage to others to stand up, write down and sing out their truths”

 Mail & Guardian (South Africa)